zerototwo/TSN/README.md

 Contributions are encouraged!
 Whether it's adding new features, fixing bugs, or enhancing documentation, your contributions help make TSN better for everyone.

-## Contact

-- **Developer:** Dairon Pérez Frías
-- **Email:** dairon.perezfrias@gmail.com

-Thanks for choosing TSN as the starting point for your social network journey!
-We look forward to seeing the incredible Social Network that you will build.

 ---

 **Note:** This README will be updated as the project progresses, currently everything I want to achieve is reflected here and where I am going can be seen in the code.